Fenugreek In My Spice Cupboard

 A great way to start this New Year is to make a jar of heart healthy ghee.
 It’s not difficult to make, it takes a teeny bit of your time and a wee bit of patience.
-The hardest part is not to walk away from the saucepan towards the end of the cooking time.
-Your patience will be rewarded with delicious wafts of warm butter swirling around your kitchen and the end product of a gleaming jar of pure ghee.
-Now, isn’t that a great way to start the year….
+The hardest part of the process is staying by the saucepan.
+This is crucial, especially towards the end of the cooking time.
+Your patience will be rewarded with delicious wafts of warm butter swirling around your kitchen, and a gleaming jar of liquid gold.
+Now isn’t that a great way to start the year….

 Continue reading